-- 15.2 In the case of a serious illness or disability of an employee's child, parent or household member, the head of the department shall grant leave with pay in order for the employee to care for or make arrangements for the care of such sick or disabled persons.
-Such paid leave shall be drawn from the employee's accumulated sick leave credits.
-Use of such sick leave shall be limited to the number of hours designated to be the employee's work week per incident. - 15.3 Any employee who has accumulated sick leave credits, as provided in the Civil Service Rules, may be granted one day of sick leave to attend the funeral of the employee's grandparent or grandchild. - 15.4 If an employee has an accumulation of sick leave credits in excess of one hundred and eighty days, he/she may convert any part of such excess to vacation at the rate of one-half day's vacation for each day of sick leave credit.
+- 15.3 Any employee who has accumulated sick leave credits, as provided in the Civil Service Rules, may be granted one day of sick leave to attend the funeral of the employee's grandparent or grandchild. - 15.4 If an employee has an accumulation of sick leave credits in excess of one thousand four hundred forty (1,440) hours, he/she may convert any part of such excess to vacation at the rate of one-half days' vacation for each day of sick leave credit.
 No employee may convert more than ten (10) days of sick leave in each calendar year under this provision.